scollier/demo/README.md

 oc describe route ara
 ```

 After deploying a virtual machine we will test connectivity using `curl`.
+This will be covered in a later section.

 ## Install KubeVirt